Context

 - Construction of decent shelters and distribution of basic necessities

-- Support for micro, small and medium-sized companies
+- Support for micro, small and medium-sized enterprises

-- Rehabilitation of key infrastructure (water plants and networks, irrigation channels, private shelters, health facilities, schools)
+- Rehabilitation of key infrastructure (water plants and networks, irrigation channels, private shelters, health infrastructure, schools)

 Should you have any questions, please contact Thomas Janny.